Most People Don’t Know The Country’s Most Dangerous Railroad Crossing Is Right Here In Arizona

 How many Arizona railroads are in operation today?

 The first railroad to be built in Arizona was the Southern Pacific Railroad, which ran from Los Angeles, California, to Maricopa Wells in 1879.
 Nowadays, the Copper State is home to less than 2,000 miles of operating railroads, although it once had much more.
-Arizona has only ever had two Class I systems, but it’s home to many more short lines – ten, to be exact – and rail use has slowed since the early 1900s; however, its use has remained pretty steady since the 1980s.
-Then there are the “for fun” kind of railroads, like the Verde Canyon Railroad in Northern Arizona, which hosts everything from weddings to parties to leisurely train tours and is well worth an excursion or two.
+Arizona has only ever had two Class I systems, but it’s home to many more short lines – nine, to be exact – and rail use has slowed since the early 1900s; however, its use has remained pretty steady since the 1980s.
+Then there are the “for fun” kind of railroads, like the Grand Canyon Railroad and Hotel.